Respirology journal covers

 Objectives

 The objectives of the Society are the advancement and promotion of knowledge of the respiratory system in health and disease.
-It shall strive to encourage research, improve clinical practice through teaching, increase awareness of health problems and promote the exchange of knowledge among respirologists in the Asian and Pacific region and elsewhere.
+It strives to encourage research, improve clinical practice through teaching, increase awareness of health problems and promote the exchange of knowledge in the field of respirology and sleep medicine, in the Asia-Pacific region and elsewhere.

 Back to Top